flatland-association/flatland-book/getting-started/first-submission.md

 ...
 ```

-You don't have to let the evaluation run until the end, since right now it is just using a random agent.
+You don't need to let the evaluation run until the end, since right now it is just using a random agent.
 The goal is simply to check that everything works as expected.

 When you will start implementing your own agents, this will allow you to check that your solutions are fully working.
-Note that submissions that don't work still count against your daily limit! 😱

 🗂️ Code structure
 ---